itm4n/PrivescCheck/README.md

 This tool is heavily inspired from the amazing work that [@harmj0y](https://twitter.com/harmj0y) and [@mattifestation](https://twitter.com/mattifestation) put in [PowerUp](https://github.com/HarmJ0y/PowerUp).
 The two original authors decided to switch to DotNet and are now working on the great [SeatBelt](https://github.com/GhostPack/Seatbelt) project, which explains why [PowerUp](https://github.com/HarmJ0y/PowerUp) is no longer maintained.
 Although [SeatBelt](https://github.com/GhostPack/Seatbelt) brings some undeniable benefits, I think that a standalone PowerShell script is still a good way to go for most pentesters, hence the motivation behind the creation of this tool.

+You can find more information about PrivescCheck [here](INFORMATION.md).

 ## Usage

 ### 1. Basic usage